Hilan Gully’s exhibition Voices explores and

-provokes conversations regarding representation in the
+provokes conversations regarding representation in the climate movement.

-Eastern/Arab communities regarding current climate change debates, and
+communities regarding current climate change debates, and whether they

-impact of the climate crisis in the Arab region, Voices focuses on the lack of
+climate crisis in the Arab region, Voices focuses on the lack of

-representation, the consequences of this, and how it impacts
+representation, the consequences of this, and how it impacts everyday

 climate conversations, it will also initiate conversations with the

 Liverpool City Region Combined Authority and Metro Mayor on how to

 improve the representation within the Liverpool City Region.